+Left Mouse Button Options

+- Mouse Left Button Down Holds down the left mouse button without releasing it.
+This can be used for dragging items during macro playback. - Mouse Left Button Up Releases the left mouse button from its held down position. - Mouse Left Click Clicks the left mouse button one time. - Mouse Left Double Click Double clicks the left mouse button.

+Middle Mouse Button Options

-Mouse Function Description Mouse Left Button Down Holds down the left mouse button without releasing it.
-This can be used for dragging items during macro playback.
-Mouse Left Button Up Releases the left mouse button from its held down position.
-Mouse Left Click A single click of the left mouse button one time.
-Mouse Left Double Click Double clicks the left mouse button.
-Mouse Middle Button Down Holds down the middle button of a three button mouse without releasing it.
-Mouse Middle Button Up Releases the middle button of a three button mouse from its held down position.
-Mouse Middle Click A single click of the middle button of a three button mouse.
-Mouse Middle Double Click Double clicks the middle button of a three button mouse.
-Mouse Right Button Down Holds down the right mouse button without releasing it.
-Mouse Right Button Up Releases the right mouse button from its held down position.
-Mouse Right Click A single click of the right mouse button.
-Mouse Right Double Click Double clicks the right mouse button.
+- Mouse Middle Button Down Holds down the middle button of a three button mouse without releasing it. - Mouse Middle Button Up Releases the middle button of a three button mouse from its held down position. - Mouse Middle Click Clicks the middle button of a three button mouse one time. - Mouse Middle Double Click Double clicks the middle button of a three button mouse one time.

+Right Mouse Button Options

+- Mouse Right Button Down Holds down the right mouse button without releasing it. - Mouse Right Button Up Releases the right mouse button from its held down position. - Mouse Right Click Clicks the right mouse button one time. - Mouse Right Double Click Double clicks the right mouse button one time.

-[✓] Note: If using one of the Mouse Button Down commands, make sure to include a corresponding Mouse Button Up command in the macro.
+Note: If using one of the Mouse Button Down commands, make sure to include a corresponding Mouse Button Up command in the macro.
 Otherwise the mouse may become stuck in the down position.